gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 But for many people, the programming language will be English.

 "No way, Gonzalo.
-Algorithms are better than relying on the random whim of an LLM" "Haven't you read all those stories of people vibe coding, launching and being hacked?
+Algorithms are better than relying on the random whim of an LLM".

+"Haven't you read all those stories of people vibe coding, launching and being hacked?
 Or asking for a failing test and LLM deleting the whole suite?
 Haven't you heard about ["context rot"](https://x.com/simonw/status/1935478180443472340)"

 Yes.
 I feel your pain.
 I've been there.